kapi3476343/particle41assessment/README.md

-# Task1 Tiny App Development: 'SimpleTimeService'
+# Task1 - Tiny App Development 'SimpleTimeService'

 A lightweight microservice that returns the current timestamp and the client's IP address.